lisongx/notimportant.org/index.md

   </figcaption>
 </figure>

 Hi, my name is Sean.
-I’m a [software developer][github] and [musician](http://notimportant.org/sounds) based in Beijing.
-I co-organized [Soundleaks](http://m www.soundleaks.org), a sound art/tech event.
+I’m a [software developer][github] based in Beijing.
+I co-organized [Soundleaks](http://www.soundleaks.org), a sound art/tech event.

 Don't hesitate to write to me if you have something to say: